pyopoly/3522_A00699267/README.md

 auction_simulation.py: \
 Auction: controller that starts the simulation.\
 Auctioneer: manages the Bidders.
 The core in the observer pattern.\
 Bidder: A callable object.
-The observer of the overser pattern.\
+The observer of the observer pattern.\

 -------------------------------------------------
 Lab7:\